 During third year, all Vancouver-based students participate in a small-group (2 – 4 students) bedside session.
 They evaluate a patient with neurological disease following which a Division member provides direct instruction.

-A 4-week elective/selective is offered in third or fourth year to any UBC medical student.
-On average, 15 – 20 students participate at either SPH or VGH sites in a primarily inpatient rotation.
-At VGH, students may be scheduled to Neurology as part of their medical CTU training.
-In addition, the Division accepts students from Canadian and accredited foreign medical schools for elective study.
+A 4-week elective/selective is offered in third or fourth year (guidelines attached) to any UBC medical student.
+The students participate at either SPH or VGH sites in a primarily inpatient rotation.
+At VGH students may be scheduled to Neurology as part of their medical CTU training.
+In addition, the Division accepts students from other Canadian and accredited foreign medical schools for elective study.

-Faculty associated with the Division provide clinical teaching in the Vancouver Island and Prince George programs.
+Faculty members who are associated with the Division provide clinical teaching in the Vancouver Island, Southern Okanagan and Prince George programs.